sourishkrout/nodevoto/README.md

 GRPC_PORT=8081 npm run voting
 ```

-[In a separate teminal window] Start the emoji service
+[In a separate teminal window] Start the gif service
 ```
-GRPC_PORT=8082 npm run emoji
+GRPC_PORT=8082 npm run gif
 ```

 [In a separate teminal window] Bundle the frontend assets